-This is very very common question in minds of hotel buyers..
-I must have been asked to explain the difference between bonechina & porcelain by thousands so far in my career of 28 years..
-Let me limit our discussion in this blog to comparison between Indian bonechina ( hotelware bonechina made in India) & imported Porcelain ( all these years porcelain was not made in India, but now we have one factory recently come up in india )..
+This is very very common question in minds of hotel buyers.
+Lot many people asked me to explain the difference between bonechina & porcelain in my selling career of 32 years.
+Let me limit our discussion in this blog to comparison between Indian bonechina ( hotelware bonechina made in India) & imported hotelware porcelain.
+Important to mention that all these years porcelain was not made in India, but now we have one factory recently come up in india..

 First Let me explain you the technical difference first….

-First major difference- Bonechina has bone ash content to the extent of 30-40% in the ceramic body, whereas Porcelain body has NO bone ash !
+First major difference- Bonechina has bone ash content to the extent of 30-40% , whereas Porcelain body has NO bone ash !

 Second major difference- Firing Temperature.
-Bonechina is fired at maximum of 1250 degrees Celsius whereas Porcelain is made at higher temperature of about 1380-1450 degrees C !
+For bonechina maximum of 1250 degrees Celsius whereas for Porcelain higher temperature of about 1380-1450 degrees C !

 Third major difference- Bonechina is semi-vitrified body whereas porcelain is Fully vitrified..